supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Variants of Turing Machine.md

 > [!header] Non Deterministic Turing Machine
 - Every NTM has an equivalent DTM.
-- DTM performs BFS on tree computation, because on a DFS it may get stuck on an infinite loop route.
+- DTM performs BFS on tree computation, because on a DFS it may get stuck on an infinite loop route which is similar to [[Dovetailiing#^idea1ofdovetailing|idea #1 of dovetailing]].

+> [!summary]